jrrdeshmukh-astro/Khandoba-Secure-Docs/docs/apple/IMPLEMENTATION_NOTES.md

 - Unit tests for services
 - UI tests for critical flows
-- Integration tests for Supabase sync
+- Integration tests for CloudKit sync
 - Performance tests for encryption/decryption

 ---